Pierre-Louis789/restaurant-booking/README.md

 BookMyTable is a full‑stack restaurant reservation system built with **Django**, designed to deliver a clean, modern, and mobile‑friendly booking experience.
 Users can browse restaurants, make reservations, manage their bookings, and receive clear status updates (Pending / Accepted / Rejected).
-Admins can manage restaurants, profiles and bookings through a dashboard.
+Admins can manage restaurants, tables, and bookings through a polished Jazzmin‑styled dashboard.

-This project demonstrates a CRUD system, clean architecture, and realistic booking workflows.
+This project demonstrates strong UX thinking, clean architecture, and realistic booking workflows.

 ---

-## 🚀 Live Demo
+# 🎯 Rationale & Target Audience

+BookMyTable was created to solve a real‑world problem: small restaurants often lack a simple, intuitive online booking system.
+The target audience includes:

+- **Restaurant customers** who want a fast, mobile‑friendly way to book a table
+- **Restaurant owners/admins** who need an easy way to manage reservations
+- **Users with accessibility needs**, thanks to clear navigation, semantic HTML, and responsive design

+The purpose of the application is immediately clear to new users:
+➡️ *Browse restaurants → Book a table → Manage your bookings.*

 ---

-## 🎯 Project Goals

-- Provide a smooth, intuitive booking experience for users
-- Give restaurant owners/admins full control over reservations
-- Deliver a premium, cohesive UI across all pages
-- Implement realistic booking workflows (Pending → Accepted/Rejected)
-- Ensure mobile‑first responsiveness
-- Meet Code Institute assessment requirements with clean documentation and testing

----

-## 🧩 Features
+# 🧩 Features

-### 👤 User Features
+## 👤 User Features
 - Create an account & log in
 - Browse restaurants with images and descriptions
 - Make a reservation with: